 According to the attorney general’s office, police made 8,866 felony pot arrests involving 7,987 adults and 879 juveniles in 2015.
 An application was posted online by the California Judicial Council for a petition for resentencing, expunging and sealing records.

-Allison Margolin pointed out that Proposition 64 builds on Proposition 47, which reduced some drug crimes to a misdemeanor.
+Allison Margolin, a partner at Margolin and Lawrence, pointed out that Proposition 64 builds on Proposition 47, which reduced some drug crimes to a misdemeanor.
 Proposition 64 adds growers, sellers, transporters and juveniles to those who could potentially drop charges.
 “It’s really awesome for a lot of people, of course,” Margolin said.
 “A young person who sold weed in college and gets caught and then has it affect their whole life—there’s probably more than a hundred thousand people in those situations.”
 Margolin plans on opening a legal clinic on December 3 for those wishing to expunge their records.

 Those with past pot convictions could benefit from Proposition 64’s provisions more than anyone else.
 Dropping charges could create life-changing situations for some people in the job market.